Are any of these Top 5 Steinway piano myths true?

 Steinway Myth #3: Steinway & Sons makes their pianos in Asia

-For example, the craftspeople who have been making each Steinway over nine months in Astoria have developed a community there that would be impossible to replicate elsewhere.
+For example, the craftspeople who have been making each Steinway over twelve months in Astoria have developed a community there that would be impossible to replicate elsewhere.

 However, the Steinway family of pianos does include two lines manufactured in Asia to serve the entry-level piano market.
 Those lines are Boston and Essex.